Recently at Learn Dirt I've been experimenting with seed–starting mix recipes and ratios.

 The Conditions

-• All 10 pairs of plants or watered with unfiltered tap water, which had not been pH adjusted
+• All 10 pairs of plants or watered with plain tap water

 • All 10 cucumber pairs were grown indoors under LED lighting @ ~78F